5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 > [!IMPORTANT]
 >
-> If you use Hibernation Mode 3 or 25, a sleepimage file will be created in `private/var/vm`.
-Based on the amount of RAM installed on your system, the sleepimage can grow big.
-On my system, which has 32 GB of RAM installed, the sleepimgae is about 17 GB in size.
-So, if you plan to enable Hibernation, make sure to have enough disk space available.
-To delete the current sleepimag, you can run `sudo rm /private/var/vm/sleepimage` and restart your system afterwards.
-A new sleepimage will be created the next time your system enter Hibernation.
+> Hibernation Mode 3 or 25 creates a `sleepimage` file in `/private/var/vm` that can be very large—approximately equal to your installed RAM.
+For example, with 32 GB of RAM, expect a ~17 GB sleepimage file.
+Ensure you have sufficient disk space before enabling hibernation.
+>
+> You can delete the sleepimage with `sudo rm /private/var/vm/sleepimage`, but it will be automatically recreated at the same size after the next restart.

+**Changes:**
+- Merged the deletion command and the recreation warning into a single, flowing sentence
+- Removed the "Note:" formatting that created a nested structure
+- Maintains all essential information in a cleaner format
 ## Prerequisites for enabling Hibernation on Hackintosh systems

 For hibernation to work successfully on Hackintoshes, there are a few prerequisites that *must* be met first: